appget/appget.docs/docs/manifests/README.md

 `home` Fully qualified product homepage URL where users can see vendor provided information about the application

-`repo` Fully qualified URL that points to the software repository hosting the source of the application; usually on GitHub, GitLab, BitBucket, SourceForge, etc.
+`repo` Fully qualified URL that points to the software repository hosting the source of the application; usually on GitHub, GitLab, Bitbucket, SourceForge, etc.

 `license` Software license under which the application has been released and distributed